ausevo/ausevo.github.io/past-conf.md

 1999 - University of Queensland, Brisbane, QLD.
 Inaugural conference

 It all started with a question by Diana Fisher, Kate Arnold, Ian Owens, and Simone Blomberg at the University of Queensland:

 "Wouldn't it be good to go to a conference in a society I'm interested in seeing every talk?!"

+Special thanks to previous AES Presidents A/Prof Matt Symonds and Prof Leigh Simmons for helping reconstruct this timeline in 2024.